-Nationwide Building Society has released data showing a 14.3% rise in house prices since March 2021, benefitting many homeowners, who are seeing a significant increase in the equity they have in their property.
+The Nationwide Building Society has released data showing a 14.3% rise in house prices since March 2021, benefiting many homeowners who are seeing a significant increase in the equity they have in their property.

 Wales has seen the biggest increase in property prices, reporting an annual increase of 15.9%, according to Nationwide’s statistics.

-With the expectation that house price growth will slow down in the months to come, the Royal Institute of Chartered Surveyors, is still confident that there will be further increases seen this year.
+With the expectation that house price growth will slow down in the months to come, the Royal Institute of Chartered Surveyors is still confident that there will be further increases this year.

-But second-charge loans or remortgaging is not purely for people looking to consolidate, the market is seeing a rise in the number of prime borrowers accessing the equity in their properties.
-This increase is not surprising when looking at the record low interest rates for fixed 5 year, first charge loans, in the last few years.
+But second-charge loans or remortgaging are not purely for people looking to consolidate; the market is seeing a rise in the number of prime borrowers accessing the equity in their properties.
+This increase is not surprising when looking at the record low-interest rates for fixed 5-year first-charge loans in the last few years.

-These borrowers may have committed themselves to a mortgage which has a heavy ERC (early repayment charge) if they wish to switch mortgages.
-Taking out a second-charge loan could be more beneficial and cheaper in this circumstance, as the first charge loan would remain in place.
+These borrowers may have committed themselves to a mortgage that has a heavy ERC (early repayment charge) if they wish to switch mortgages.
+Taking out a second-charge loan could be more beneficial and cheaper in this circumstance, as the first-charge loan would remain in place.

-Moneyfacts released data showing that the average interest rate on a five year fixed term mortgage was around 2.88% in March 2022, which is not a long way from the figure back from March 2017, which sat at 2.93%.
+Moneyfacts released data showing that the average interest rate on a five-year fixed-term mortgage was around 2.88% in March 2022, which is not a long way from the figure back in March 2017, which sat at 2.93%.
 However, it was up from the February 2022 figure of 2.71%.

 Those with credit card debt and the self-employed may also find more doors open to them in regard to second-charge loans and may be eligible for the first time due to the added equity available for release in their homes.